 } ?>

-In the first 10 months of the year, China's general public budget revenue fell 1.3 percent to CNY18.5 trillion (USD2.56 trillion) from the same period last year, according to the MOF data.
-The year-on-year decline narrowed from 2.2 percent in the first nine months.
+But in the first 10 months of the year, general public budget revenue fell 1.3 percent to CNY18.5 trillion (USD2.56 trillion), slowing from a 2.2 percent drop in the first nine months.
+Tax revenue sank 4.5 percent to CNY15.1 trillion, while non-tax revenue jumped 15.3 percent to CNY3.4 trillion in the 10 months ended Oct.
+31.

-The central government and local governments collected about CNY8.25 trillion (USD1.15 trillion) and CNY10.25 trillion in fiscal revenue, down 3.9 percent and up 0.9 percent, respectively, in the period.
+The central and local governments had about CNY8.25 trillion (USD1.15 trillion) and CNY10.25 trillion of fiscal income in the period, down 3.9 percent and up 0.9 percent, respectively.

-China has sufficient policy tools and resources to ensure the balance between the country's fiscal revenue and expenditure, Finance Minister Lan Fo'an said at a recent press conference.
+China has the policy tools and resources to ensure the balance between fiscal revenue and expenditure, Finance Minister Lan Fo'an said at a recent press conference.

 Editor: Futura Costaglione